 Typeface is a simple app that does a lot — giving you full control over how your collection of fonts is displayed.
 Mix system and custom fonts together, write any phrase to test the one you need, and group the best ones to use in a client project, all with ease.

 Aquarelo is another tool every designer needs, but not every designer knows exist.
 When beginning work on any project, it’s not too hard to come up with two primary colors.
 What’s much more difficult is to create a full palette out of them.
 Aquarelo does exactly that, giving you an easy way to generate up to 15 gradations between any colors, which you can input directly with HEX codes or using a color picker.

 Goldie App is a must for those obsessed with grids.
 This tiny menu bar utility lets you create designs that follow the most perfect golden ratio.
 You can use presets or calculate your own grids in seconds, and Goldie always remains just a click away.

-Luminar Flex helps those who would like to spend less time fine-tuning every photo in Photoshop or Apple Photos.
+Luminar Neo helps those who would like to spend less time fine-tuning every photo in Photoshop or Apple Photos.
 It’s an essential plugin that leverages the power of AI to make perfect edits, beautiful filters, and automated workflows.
 Just a few quick steps and your whole day of shooting is perfectly corrected for exposure, contrast, and color.